Bhangar I

-Bhangar I is a community development block (CD block) that forms an administrative division in the Baruipur subdivision of the South 24 Parganas district in the Indian state of West Bengal.
+Bhangar I is a community development block that forms an administrative division in Baruipur subdivision of South 24 Parganas district in the Indian state of West Bengal.

 Geography

 The Bhangar I CD block is located at 22.5126°N 88.6097°E. It has an average elevation of 9 m.

 The Bhangar I CD block is bounded by the Bhangar II CD block in the north, the Minakhan CD block in the North 24 Parganas district in the east, the Canning II CD block in the south and the Sonarpur CD block in the west.

 The South 24 Parganas district is divided into two distinct physiographic zones: the marine-riverine delta in the north and the marine delta zone in the south.
 As the sea receded southwards, in the sub-recent Geological Period, a large low-lying plain got exposed.
 Both Tidal inflows and the rivers have been depositing sediments in this plain.
 The periodical collapse of both the natural Levees and man-made embankments speed up the process of filling up of the depressions containing Brackish Water wetlands.
 The marine delta in the south is formed of interlacing tidal channels.
 As non-saline water for irrigation is scarce, agriculture is Monsoon dominated.
 Some parts of the wetlands are still preserved for raising fish.

 The Bhangar I CD block has an area of 153.62 km2.
-It has 1 panchayat samity, 9 gram panchayats, 161 gram sansads (village councils), 83 mouzas and 80 inhabited villages, as per District Statistical Handbook South Twenty-four Parganas.Bhangar and Kolkata Leather Complex police stations serve this block.
-The headquarters of this CD block is at Gobindapur.
+It has 1 panchayat samity, 9 gram panchayats, 161 gram sansads (village councils), 83 mouzas and 80 inhabited villages, as per District Statistical Handbook South Twenty-four Parganas.
+Bhangar and Kolkata Leather Complex police stations serve this CD Block.
+Headquarters of this CD block is at Gobindapur.

-Gram Panchayats of Bhangar I CD block/Panchayat Samiti are: Bodra, Chandaneswar I, Chandaneswar II, Durgapur, Jagulgachhi, Narayanpur, Pranganj, Sanksahar and Tardah.
+Gram Panchayats of Bhangar I CD block/Panchayat Samiti are: Bodra, Chandaneswar-I, Chandaneswar-II, Durgapur, Jagulgachhi, Narayanpur, Pranganj, Shanksahar and Tarda.